Last Updated: November 26, 2023

 Test Dates for PSAT

 The PSAT test is administered by the institution where the student is studying, not the College Board.
-Institutions generally offer the test on a date, mostly in October, which is convenient for them.
+Institutions offer the test in October on the dates that are convenient for them.
 The dates are generally termed primary test day, Saturday test day, and alternate test day.
+For 2024, the Saturday test dates are Saturday, October 12, 2024, and Saturday, October 26, 2024.

 Syllabus and Test Structure for PSAT